(a) General Prohibitions

 (3) "Conversion offering" means any offering of securities made as part of a plan by which a savings and loan association, insurance company or other organization converts from a mutual to a stock form of ownership.

-(4) "Family investment vehicle" means a legal entity that is beneficially owned solely by immediate family members.
+(4) "Family investment vehicle" means a legal entity that is beneficially owned solely by one or more of the following persons:

 (5) "Immediate family member" means a person's parents, mother-in-law or father-in-law, spouse, brother or sister, brother-in-law or sister-in-law, son-in-law or daughter-in-law, and children, and any other individual to whom the person provides material support.